LebToki/Laragon-Dashboard/README.md

 ## 📖 Documentation

-For detailed documentation, see the [README in LaragonDash folder](LaragonDash/README.md).
+For detailed documentation, see the [README in Laragon-Dashboard folder](Laragon-Dashboard/README.md).

 ## 🛡️ Security